praveenpuglia/shadow-dom-in-depth/README.md

 * To work around that problem, the shadow host is treated as replacing the shadow root node.
 * When considered within its own shadow trees, the shadow host is featureless.
 Only the `:host`, `:host()`, and `:host-context()` pseudo classes are allowed to match it.

-## Events in Shadow DOM.
+## Events in Shadow DOM

 Events work towards maintaining the encapsulation provided by the shadow DOM.
-Essentially, if an event occurs somewhere in the shadow DOM, to outside world it'll look as if that event has triggered from the host element itself and not a secific part of the shadow DOM.
+Essentially, if an event occurs somewhere in the shadow DOM, to outside world it'll look as if that event has triggered from the host element itself and not a specific part of the shadow DOM.
 This is called **re-targeting of the event**.

 Inside the shadow DOM, however, the events aren't retargeted and we can find out which specific element an event was associated with.